rust-lang/book/src/ch17-04-streams.md

 Message: 'j'
 ```

-The timeout doesn’t prevent the messages from arriving in the end—we still get
+The timeout doesn’t prevent the messages from arriving in the end.
+We still get
-all of the original messages.
-This is because our channel is unbounded: it can
+all of the original messages, because our channel is _unbounded_: it can hold as
-hold as many messages as we can fit in memory.
-If the message doesn’t arrive
+many messages as we can fit in memory.
+If the message doesn’t arrive before the
-before the timeout, our stream handler will account for that, but when it polls
+timeout, our stream handler will account for that, but when it polls the stream
-the stream again, the message may now have arrived.
+again, the message may now have arrived.

-You can get different behavior if needed by using other kinds of channels, or
+You can get different behavior if needed by using other kinds of channels or
 other kinds of streams more generally.
-Let’s see one of those in practice in our
+Let’s see one of those in practice by
-final example for this section, by combining a stream of time intervals with
-this stream of messages.
+combining a stream of time intervals with this stream of messages.

 ### Merging Streams